Mark Kendall (engineer)

-Mark A. F. Kendall FTSE FRSA FNAI) (born 1972) is an Australian biomedical engineer, inventor, scientist and entrepreneur.
+Mark A. F. Kendall (born 1972) is an Australian biomedical engineer, inventor and entrepreneur.

 He is founder and CEO of WearOptimo Pty Ltd and the Vice-Chancellor's Entrepreneurial Professor at the Australian National University.

-Kendall serves at the co-chair of the $150 million Australian Stem Cell Therapies Mission and on the World Economic Forum Global Future Council on Biotechnology.
+Kendall is co-chair of the $150 million Australian Stem Cell Therapies Mission and on the World Economic Forum Global Future Council on Biotechnology.

 Kendall's contributions to innovation in global healthcare has been recognised with more than forty awards.
-These include elections as:
+These include: